-Michael is a Professor in Classics and Ancient History at the University of Warwick; National Teaching Fellow and Senior Fellow of the Higher Education Academy; Fellow of the Royal Historical Society; Honorary Citizen of Delphi, Greece; President of the Lytham Saint Annes Classical Association; author of several books on the ancient Mediterranean world as well as ancient Global History; and has written and presented a range of TV and Radio documentaries for National Geographic, History Channel, ITV and the BBC.
+Michael is a Professor in Classics and Ancient History at the University of Warwick; National Teaching Fellow and Senior Fellow of the Higher Education Academy; Fellow of the Royal Historical Society; Honorary Citizen of Delphi, Greece; President of the Lytham Saint Annes Classical Association; Trustee of Classics for All; author of several books on the ancient Mediterranean world as well as ancient Global History; and has written and presented a range of TV and Radio documentaries for National Geographic, History Channel, ITV and the BBC.

 As an honorary citizen of Delphi, I work with the Mayoral office to disseminate globally an understanding of ancient and modern Delphi.